dotnet/sdk-container-builds/docs/RegistryAuthentication.md

 Interacting with private container registries requires authenticating with those registries.

 Docker has established a pattern with this via the [`docker login`](https://docs.docker.com/engine/reference/commandline/login/) command, which is a way of interacting with a Docker config file that contains rules for authenticating with specific registries.
 This file, and the authentication types it encodes, are supported by Microsoft.Net.Build.Containers for registry authentication.
 This should ensure that this package works seamlessly with any registry you can `docker pull` from and `docker push`.
+This file is normally stored at `~/.docker/config.json`, but it can be specified additionally through the `DOCKER_CONFIG` variable, which points to a directory containing a `config.json` file.

 ## Kinds of authentication